-Relocate the OSW offices, utilizing space at the MPB and OSA or other existing office space on the MSR

-- Build a new WMB

-- Demolish the existing OSW building and multiple accessory buildings
+- Relocate the OSW offices, utilizing space at the Multipurpose Building (MPB) and Office Service Warehouse Annex (OSA) or other existing office space on the MSR - Build a new Warehouse Maintenance Building (WMB) - Demolish the existing OSW building and multiple accessory buildings - Install new utility lines - Reconfigure parking lots - Upgrade perimeter fencing and lighting - Build a new Enclosed Storage Building (ESB)

-- Utility Line installation

-- Parking Lot reconfiguration

-- Perimeter Fencing and lighting upgrades

-- Build a new ESB

 This alternative would also include the demolition of the OSW and MSMB, along with the relocation of the existing Boat Shed.
 Standard construction and demolition waste materials from the building demolition would be transported offsite to an approved local Construction and Debris (C&D) landfill.
-Special waste, such as asbestos waste, would be transported to the Morris Farms facility in Hillsboro, AL or another permitted landfill.
+Special waste, such as asbestos waste, and unusable soil, rock and asphalt would be transported to the Morris Farms facility in Hillsboro, AL or another TVA approved permitted landfill.